 A child’s self-esteem can get a quick boost when they know someone trusts them.
-What better way to show your child that you trust her than by giving her a chore that bears great responsibility.
+What better way to show your child that you trust them than by giving them responsibility for a chore.

-- Make a list of things that your child can do to care for the environment and animals around her.
+- Make a list of things that your child can do to care for the environment and animals around them.
 For example, walking the dog, watering the plants, or mopping the floor.

-- Every time the child completes the task successfully, compliment her but do not overdo it.
+- Every time the child completes the task successfully, compliment them but do not overdo it.

-If she makes mistakes, help her correct them but do not dwell on it.
-That can contribute to build her self-confidence and improve her opinion of herself.
+- If they make mistakes, help them correct the mistake but do not dwell on it.
+Chores can contribute to building your child’s self-confidence.

 Our negative thoughts can be so overpowering sometimes that we cannot imagine something nice.
 If your child is going through such a phase, this activity can help.

 You will need: